 During difficult times, they both employ their understanding of their purpose in life and remind each other that this life is a test and has trials.
 Their faith provides them both with the strength to be patient in trying times.
 During good times they thank Allah for it and are not spoilt by it.
 Together, they strive to do good.
 They share and enjoy the finer things in life - because as true believers, they need to be grateful to Allah for the smallest of blessings.
 These are some of the attributes of every true believer in his or her daily life as shown in the Qur'an - when two such individuals come together for marriage, they already have the strongest foundations as individuals for a happy and fulfilling marriage together.
 In the love and companionship between them, the Qur'an plays a pivotal role.
 It is the focal point from which they take their direction, inspiration and guidance.

-True Believing couples enjoy sharing their Quranic wisdom between them, asking the other of their valued opinion to come to mutual agreements on how to follow the Qur'an best.
+True Believing couples enjoy sharing their Quranic wisdom between them, asking each other of their valued opinion to come to mutual agreements on how to follow the Qur'an best.
 This interaction and intimate trust in each other with Allah's Book increases their deep love and devotion towards each other, bringing them even closer on both emotional and physical levels.

 Allah confirms that only true believers are deserving of true believers as spouses.
 A disbeliever, cannot deserve the qualities of a believer when he or she has none of these qualities in him or herself, nor can he or she offer them even if they wanted to: